Euphrosyne of Alexandria: Life

-Euphrosyne was born in 410, into a "rich and illustrious" family in Alexandria, the only daughter of Paphnutius, "a deeply believing and pious Christian".
-According to Johann Peter Kirsch in the Catholic Encyclopedia, "Her story belongs to that group of legends which relate how Christian virgins, in order to more successfully to lead the life of celibacy and asceticism to which they had dedicated themselves, put on male attire and passed for men".
+According to Johann Peter Kirsch in the Catholic Encyclopedia, "Her story belongs to that group of legends which relate how Christian virgins, in order the more successfully to lead the life of celibacy and asceticism to which they had dedicated themselves, put on male attire and passed for men".

+Euphrosyne was born in 410, into a wealthy and illustrious family in Alexandria, the only daughter of Paphnutius, "a deeply believing and pious Christian".
 Paphnutius and his wife were having difficulty having children, so he went to a local monastery, which he visited often, and requested that the abbot, who was his spiritual advisor, and monks pray for them; Euphrosyne was born shortly afterwards.
 She was baptized at the age of seven, educated in the scriptures, and was well known for her wisdom and love of learning.

 When Euphrosyne was twelve, her mother died and her father raised her alone.
 When she was 18, she had many suitors, so her father chose the most noble and wealthiest for her to marry.
-They visited the monastery together to receive a blessing from the abbot for her marriage, which he did, but the visit inspired Euphrosyne to enter the monastic life.
+They visited the monastery together to receive a blessing from the abbot for her marriage, but the visit inspired Euphrosyne to enter the monastic life.
 As writer David Clark put it, she was "unwilling to allow her gender to be a barrier to adopting this lifestyle for herself".
 A year later, the abbot sent a monk to Paphnutius' home to invite him to the anniversary celebration of the abbot's ordination; she met with the monk, and admitted to him her wish to become an ascetic, despite her fears of disobeying her father.
 The monk advised her to disguise herself as a man "to escape her impending marriage".
 She sent a servant to bring another monk to her, a hermit from Scete, who gave her the same advice.
 At her request, the monk shaved her head and invested her as a monk.
 When her father left home for another spiritual retreat, Euphrosyne took advantage of his absence and decided to join a monastery, the same one her father visited, instead of a convent, because she was afraid that her father would find her.
 She disguised herself as a man, claiming to be a eunuch; the abbot did not recognize her, and welcomed her into the monastery.
 Euphrosyne took the name Smaragdus, and lived there as a monk for 38 years, until her death in about 470.